Callme2YC/Caf-Anima-Matris-Project/Chatbots/Honey Fermentation Chatbot/README.md

 - **Pre-fermentation for Honey_Yes:** Whether pre-fermentation is used.
 - **Pre-fermentation Details (Hour) for Honey:** The duration of pre-fermentation in hours (if used).

+## Notifications

+1. **Numerical Inputs:**
+   - Ensure that the numerical inputs fall within the following reasonable ranges:
+     - **Average Temp:** 18°C to 30°C
+     - **Average PH:** 4.0 to 6.0
+     - **Average Brix:** 15 to 25
+     - **Average Humidity:** 60% to 80%
+     - **Average Drying Temp:** 20°C to 35°C
+     - **Average Drying Humidity:** 50% to 70%
+     - **Fermentation Duration (hours):** 48 to 120 hours
+     - **Drying Fermentation Duration (hours):** 72 to 168 hours
+   - Inputs outside these ranges may affect the model's accuracy.

+2. **Weather Conditions:**
+   - The fermentation process generally lasts 3 to 5 days.
+Ensure the total number of days with specified weather conditions is reasonable within this timeframe.
+   - **Example:** If the fermentation lasts 4 days, you might specify 2 sunny days, 1 cloudy day, and 1 rainy day, while other weather conditions should be 0.
+Ensure the total number of days specified does not exceed 4.

+3. **Barrel Open in (Hour):**
+   - Honey fermentation is conducted in a sealed environment (i.e., in the barrel).
+However, it is occasionally necessary to open the barrel to mix the beans, particularly when the temperature is too high.
+Opening the barrel can help reduce the temperature.
+For this variable, a range of 0 to 3 hours has been assigned during the model development stage.

+4. **Barrel Close in (Hour):**
+   - This parameter should generally be the same as the fermentation duration hour.
+Ensure this rule is followed.

+5. **Type of Water Used:**
+   - There is no questino for the "Typy of Water User", since honey fermentation do not need water in this process.

+6. **Pre-fermentation for Honey:**
+   - If "Yes" is entered for "Whether pre-fermentation is used," the chatbot will prompt you to input the duration of the pre-fermentation in hours.
+If "No" is entered, this question will not be presented.

+7. **Additives for Fermentation:**
+   - Only one additive should be selected and used during the fermentation process.

+Please adhere to these guidelines to ensure accurate and reliable predictions from the model.